ShirleyNekoDev/EOSSeminar-MotionController/firmware/README.md

 ## I2C

 Seems not to be working with all GPIO pins.
 A working pair (SDA/SCL) of pins for the ESP32-C3 Dev Module we use were pins 9 and 10.
+When they are pulled up though, for some reason esptool cannot connect to the ESP anymore and you have to pull them out to flash the controller.

+## BLE Library

+The size of the initial value you set a characteristic to determines the maximum size it can ever have.
+So make sure you make it the right size.